desaidhruv5/Simulations/README.md

 * 'densevo*.dat' -- this set of files consists of the evolution of a handful of particles at which densities are approximated.

-* 'comp_time.dat' -- this outputs rate at which simulation is progressing
+* 'comp_time.dat' -- this outputs rate at which the simulation progresses

 #_Python Scripts_